Dental Caries Treatment in India - Causes and How to Prevent it

 The high incidence of severe dental caries in India is also often attributed to the increased consumption of processed and sugary foods as well as inadequate exposure to fluoride in both drinking water and oral hygiene products.
 The shortage of access to quality dental caries treatment adds to the woes.

 Most dental diseases and issues are largely preventable.
-Educating and encouraging Indian families to adopt a healthy oral care regimen, regular screening, and early detection and dental caries treatment will ensure a lower risk of oral diseases like dental caries in India.
+Educating and encouraging Indian families to adopt a healthy oral care regimen, regular screening, and early detection will ensure a lower risk of oral diseases like dental caries in India.

-This article will discuss the causes of dental caries, along with its symptoms, dental caries treatment and prevention strategies.
+This article will discuss the causes of dental caries, along with its symptoms, treatment and prevention strategies.

 “Dental caries” or what is commonly termed “tooth decay” is caused when there is a breakdown of the tooth enamel.